 Grade reports are provided to students at the end of each term via TNet, the online information portal.
 The university encourages students to share their academic records with their parents.
 Grades are not automatically sent to parents, even with the signed Information Release Form, which allows Transylvania to provide you only with limited, general information about your student’s academic progress.
 Contact the registrar's office at firstname.lastname@example.org or 859-233-8116 for more information about this policy or read about the 1974 Family Educational Rights and Privacy Act (FERPA).

-Upon admission to the university, students are paired with a faculty mentor/adviser who also serves as the student’s instructor for the First Engagements Seminar.
-Students will stay with this same adviser throughout their first year.
-They are given the opportunity to change advisers in April.
-Once a student declares a major, they are encouraged to select an adviser within their academic program or division.
+Upon admission to the university, students are paired with a faculty mentor/advisor who also serves as the student’s instructor for the First Engagements Seminar.
+Students will stay with this same advisor throughout their first year.
+They are given the opportunity to change advisors in April.
+Once a student declares a major, they are encouraged to select an advisor within their academic program or division.

 The Career Development Center has a comprehensive four-year plan to help students focus on goals and prepare for life after college.
 The center also assists students with finding internships and part-time employment.
 For more information, call the Career Development Center at (859) 233-8193.
 In addition, the university has created 100 Doors to Success, a mentoring program that pairs students with seasoned alumni who are experienced professionals.